JustAnotherNoob3/The-Soundpack-Mod/README.md

   </p>

-<p align="center">Love the project?
-Please consider <a href="https://github.com/JustAnotherNoob3/The-Soundpack-Mod/Contribution.md">contributing</a> to help it improve.</p>

 ___
 ### The Soundpack Mod
 With this mod, you can change the sounds and music for the game.

-*to be written*...
+You can customize the game's music and sounds even further using the new <b>Custom Triggers</b>!

 ____
-### Building this project

-*to be written*...

-____
 ### Contributing
 You would need to follow the "Building this project", and you can create a pull request.

-All help is appreciated!
+I'll check it.
+At some point.
+Maybe.

 ___